fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/04_hello_world.md

 Option 2.

-Copy C++ standard library dlls to the directory where your executable is or to the root directory of your project (dlls should be inside compiler installation, eg `C:\MinGW\bin\libstdc++-6.dll`).
+Copy C++ standard library dlls to the directory where your executable is or to the root directory of your project (dlls are in the same place as compiler executable).

 #### (Windows) Strange x86 / x86_64 error when launching the executable

 You have a 32-bit computer but build the project for 64-bit.
 Your processor architecture can not run this instruction set.

+Solution: change settings so that 32 bit programs are built instead.

 - GCC / Clang - Add `-m32` to compiler and linker flags
 - MSVC - open project properties and the linker settings